More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Definition

-The integral of a function f(x) represents the area under the curve from a starting point to an ending point.
-The indefinite integral (antiderivative) is a function whose derivative is f(x):
+The integral of f(x) represents the signed area under the curve y = f(x).
+The indefinite integral (antiderivative) is the family of functions whose derivative is f(x); the definite integral computes a specific area between two limits:

 Common Integral Rules